This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 • proof of payment of the administration fee.

-• apply for Tax Identification Number (NIF) at any Spanish Tax Agency location by providing the following documents:
+• apply for a Tax Identification Number (NIF) at any Spanish Tax Agency location by providing the following documents:

 • a completed application form.